How do you Send a Large File using LiquidFiles?

 LiquidFiles is a virtual appliance server you install in your environment.
 This is a typical deployment and a typical usage:

 In this example, Jenny in marketing is sending a marketing brief to Joe at an advertising company they're working with for a new campaign.
-Since the files she needs to send are large, about 100 Mb, and somewhat sensitive, email doesn't really work.
+Since the files she needs to send are large, about 100 MB (100 MB is large in the context of email, LiquidFiles can send unlimited file sizes so 100 MB is not very large for LiquidFiles), and somewhat sensitive, email doesn't really work.
 Instead, she uses the company's installed LiquidFiles Filetransfer appliance.

 - First, she visits https://securesend.company.com, the company's configured URL for their LiquidFiles appliance.
 Not that Jenny knows, but it's installed in the company's DMZ, behind the company's firewall.
 Once logged in with her AD username and password, she uploads the marketing brief, enters Joe's email address and writes a short message.